 Jihyun was selected as the winner of the Consortium Commission from American Composers Orchestra/Alabama Symphony/American Youth Symphony, ASCAP Morton Gould Young Composers Award, the League of Composers/ISCM Composers Competition, the American Prize in Orchestral music, the Libby Larsen Prize, PUBLIQ Access, Florence String Quartet Call for Scores, the 32nd Chang-ak Composition Competition, the Otto R. Stahl Memorial Award/ Russell Distinguished Teaching Award from Cornell University, and received honorable mentions from Red Note New Music Composition Competition, TEMPO New Music Ensemble Call for Scores, among many others.

 Jihyun is currently a doctoral candidate in Composition at Cornell University.
 Jihyun previously earned MM degree in Composition from Jacobs School of Music, Indiana University while serving as an Associate Instructor in Music Theory, and BM degree in Composition from Yonsei University in Seoul, South Korea.

-Jihyun recently joined the Oberlin Conservatory as Visiting Assistant Professor in Composition.
-She previously taught at the Washington State University as Lecturer in Composition.
+Jihyun recently joined the Oberlin Conservatory as Visiting Assistant Professor in Composition, after teaching at the Washington State University as Lecturer in Composition.